The Real Rollo

 Clive has spent five seasons inhabiting this world of bloodshed and battles and admits filiming documentary helped him understand Rollo better.
 Clive explains it was a much more meaningful experience being able to immerse himself in the history of Rollo now, having played him for so many years than if he was fresh to the role.

 In Age of Invasions, Clive visits Northern France where he gets to hold an actual Viking sword.
-This fearsome weapon is now just a husk, delicate and light to hold, that would crumble to dust in the hand of mighty Rollo.
+This fearsome weapon is now just a husk, that would crumble to dust in the hand of mighty Rollo.
 It is a magical moment where you see an actor and his subject connect over a thousand years of history.

 Rollo is a surprisingly more complex and nuanced character when you look at him through the eyes of history.
-Here we have a Scandinavian pagan who ends his life as a French noble, at the head of a line that will culminate in William the Conqueror and eventually through variation circumlocutions to England’s current monarch.
+Here we have a Scandinavian pagan who ends his life as a French noble, at the head of a royal line that will culminate in William the Conqueror.

 The documentary talks about how Rollo is a more sophisticated kind of Viking and there is a lot of fun in season 4 where Rollo has a right royal makeover where he’s given a good wash, puts on a gold-laced tunic, has a hair cut and learns the Frankish tongue.
 This refined image of the Duke of Normandy is partially reconstructed.